A modern guide to stepping up your job interviewing game.

 Nobody likes bad news, but it’s easier to handle if you hear from it someone instead of reading it on a screen.

 Always give a reason, or reasons, why they didn't get the job.
 That’s why we suggest that one of the people who conducted the interview makes the call, as they can give direct feedback that rings true.
 When elaborating on the decision, refer to your hiring values and the specific skills set you’re looking for.
 This will make your decision easier to understand for the candidate.
 Finally, always make it clear that someone can call for more feedback.

 If you’re impressed by the candidate, but he or she simply isn’t a good fit for your company, offer to introduce them to other companies you think are a better match.

 Did he or she expect to be rejected?
 If you keep rejecting candidates who didn’t see it coming, you might have to improve the way you manage candidates’ expectations.
 If you can, ask them what they think about the interview process too.
 This will help you improve your process and skills too.

 Over the last few years we’ve learned two things: sharing is caring and every company is different, special even.

-Hearing other people’s experiences helps us all learn, which is why we’d love you to join the conversation at the The Art of Work and help us all grow and carry on the good work.
+Hearing other people’s experiences on job interviewing and other topics helps us all learn.
+Which is why we’d love you to join the conversation at the The Art of Work and help us all grow and carry on the good work.